openstack/nova/doc/source/admin/configuration/schedulers.rst

 have GPU cards to take advantage of GPU-accelerated code.

-To configure the scheduler to support host aggregates, the ``scheduler_default_filters`` configuration option must contain the ``AggregateInstanceExtraSpecsFilter`` in addition to the other filters used by the scheduler.
+To configure the scheduler to support host aggregates, the :oslo.config:option:`filter_scheduler.enabled_filters` configuration option must contain the ``AggregateInstanceExtraSpecsFilter`` in addition to the other filters used by the scheduler.
 Add the following line to ``/etc/nova/nova.conf`` on the host that runs the ``nova-scheduler`` service to enable host aggregates filtering, as well as the other filters that are typically enabled:

 .. code-block:: ini

-   scheduler_default_filters=AggregateInstanceExtraSpecsFilter,RetryFilter,AvailabilityZoneFilter,ComputeCapabilitiesFilter,ImagePropertiesFilter,ServerGroupAntiAffinityFilter,ServerGroupAffinityFilter
+   [filter_scheduler]
+   enabled_filters=AggregateInstanceExtraSpecsFilter,RetryFilter,AvailabilityZoneFilter,ComputeCapabilitiesFilter,ImagePropertiesFilter,ServerGroupAntiAffinityFilter,ServerGroupAffinityFilter

 Example: Specify compute hosts with SSDs
 ----------------------------------------